-Border collies were bred to respond to a combination of vocal commands and whistles which makes them excellent sheep dogs.
+Border collies were bred to respond to a combination of vocal commands and whistles, which makes them excellent sheepdogs.
 Border Collies also excel in sport agility contests.
 In colder climates, they work on sled dog teams that are very competitive in middle distance races.

 Size of Border Collies

 Make sure to keep their coat free of tangles and mats.
 The Border Collie will shed its coat twice a year.
-As most of these dog spend a good deal of time outside, it should be checked regularly for ticks, especially around the ears.
+As most of these dogs spend a good deal of time outside, it should be checked regularly for ticks, especially around the ears.

-The Border Collie is subject to health issues as are other pure bred dogs.
+The Border Collie is subject to health issues, as are other purebred dogs.
 This breed can, for example, suffer from epilepsy and cataracts.
 The dogs bred as show dogs are especially prone to various genetic problems.
 Be sure you get your Border Collie from a reputable breeder.
 They are more likely to take care of reducing hereditary defects.